erchenger/Myo-Scripts/README.md

 - Press play
 - `Wave In` to go backward
 - `Wave Out` to go forward
-- Amaze everyone with your jedi hand tricks!
+- Amaze everyone with your jedi tricks and rock your presentation!